Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Source: Employee Benefit Research Institute estimates from the Health and Retirement Study (HRS).

-Some categories, such as health care and gifts/contributions, become quite a bit more expensive over time as you get deeper into retirement.
-Meanwhile, other categories, including transportation and entertainment, actually become less of a spending priority for most people (and therefore cheaper) as you age.
+Some categories, such as health care and gifts/contributions, can become quite a bit more expensive over time as you get deeper into retirement.
+Meanwhile, other categories, including transportation and entertainment, actually become less of a spending priority for most people as you age.

 Whether you’re well into your retirement or you’re still preparing diligently in your “pre-tirement” years, we’ve got ideas to help you lower the seven main retirement expense categories.